"Wonsoo," Secretary Liu called for his great-nephew.

 A shot of adrenaline straightened Gwen's spine.

-So her opponent combined the resilience of an Earthen Mage with the regenerative versatility of a Water Mage?
+SHIT.
+To think her opponent combined the resilience of an Earthen Mage with the regenerative versatility of a Water Mage.

 With tier 6 affinity, her imploding-then-exploding sphere encompassed the entirety of the second half of the duelling area.